 - MiCA’s regulatory scope covers 85% of crypto-assets currently traded in Europe, ensuring broad industry oversight.

-- Retail crypto adoption increased by 18% in the first quarter of 2025, driven by greater investor confidence in regulated wallet providers.
+- Retail crypto adoption increased by 27% in Q1 2025, driven by greater investor confidence in regulated wallet providers.

-- Over 60% of EU-based crypto startups applied for regulatory licenses under MiCA, highlighting the regulation’s widespread impact.
+- Over 65% of EU-based crypto startups applied for regulatory licenses under MiCA by mid-2025, highlighting the regulation’s widespread impact.

 Overview of MiCA (Markets in Crypto-Assets) Regulation

-- MiCA officially came into effect in July 2024, with full compliance deadlines extending into 2025 for various crypto businesses.
+- MiCA officially came into effect in December 2024, with full compliance deadlines for CASPs ranging from December 2025 to June 2026, depending on the member state.

 - MiCA’s regulatory provisions cover stablecoins, utility tokens, and asset-referenced tokens (ARTs), but exclude fully decentralized finance (DeFi) solutions.